 14. Go easy on yourself

 It’s OK to say that you can’t make it to a friend’s birthday party this year if you don’t feel up to it.
 And don’t feel bad if you sleep in one morning rather than getting to the hospital early.
-If you look after yourself, you’ll be better able to better look after your baby.
+If you look after yourself, you’ll be better able to better look after your sick or premature baby.

 15. Accept help from family and friends

 Your priorities are likely to be visiting your sick or premature baby and caring for yourself, your partner if you have one, and your other children.
 Practical help from friends and family can free you up for these priorities.
 If someone offers to mow the lawn, give you a lift to the hospital, do the shopping or walk the dog, say, ‘Yes, please!’